Guarantor loans

 What is a guarantor loan?

-Some lenders will only provide a loan to borrowers on the condition that another person (for example, a friend or relative) guarantees to make the payments if the borrower doesn’t.
-The other person providing this guarantee is known as a guarantor.
+Some lenders will only provide a loan to borrowers if another person (for example, a friend or relative) guarantees to make the payments if the borrower doesn’t.
+The other person is known as a guarantor.
 So we call this type of lending a ‘guarantor loan’.
-This note doesn't cover complaints made by guarantors of loans to businesses.
+This page doesn't cover complaints by guarantors of loans to businesses.

-We receive complaints about guarantor loans from both borrowers and guarantors.
+We receive complaints about guarantor loans from borrowers and guarantors.

 From consumers, we sometimes hear: